marloncz/marloncz/README.md

 ### Welcome 👋

 I am Marlon and currently working at [statworx](https://www.statworx.com) as a Senior Data Scientist.
-I have already actively supported and managed many Data Science projects.
-In recent years, I have specialized in forecasting and other topics related to time series data.
-Furthermore, I am interested in NLP and explainable AI.
+I have already actively developed and managed many Data Science projects.
+During my time at statworx, I have specialized in forecasting and other topics related to time series data like anomaly detection.
+Explainable AI often plays a crucial role for the end user, making it an essential technical aspect to consider.
+In many projects, I implemented Explainable AI solutions, including the use of SHAP.
+Additionally, I have been involved in GenAI-related projects, where I developed LLM solutions using frameworks such as LangChain.

 #### Languages
 <p align="left">